A glance at reaction of sports to Russian invasion

 BASKETBALL

 Russia teams and officials barred by International Basketball Federation.
+Russia excluded from Women’s Basketball World Cup in Australia in September.
 EuroLeague suspended Russian clubs CSKA Moscow, UNICS Kazan, and Zenit St. Petersburg.
-Lokomotiv Kuban Krasnodar suspended from EuroCup.
+EuroCup suspended Lokomotiv Kuban Krasnodar.
+EuroLeague Women suspended Russian clubs UMMC Ekaterinburg, Dynamo Kursk and MBA Moscow.

 CANOEING